codybenlewis/quick-draw-for-processing/README.md

 ## length()

-Returns an integer amount of drawings in the data set file or returns amount of lines used within a specific drawing.
+Returns an integer amount of drawings in the dataset file or returns amount of lines used within a specific drawing.
 Used in `info()` to create the data point output as `"length"`.

 #### Syntax